A Region-based Randers Geodesic Approach for Image Segmentation: Experimental Results

-In this section, we compare the proposed region-based Randers geodesic model to the Reeds–Shepp Forward Minimal Path model (RSF)~\citep{duits2018optimal} and the combination of paths model (CombPaths)~\citep{mille2015combination}.
-For the sake of convenience, we refer to the proposed region-based Randers geodesic model with the polygon initialization method (resp. the simple contour initialization method) as RegionGeo-Polygon (resp.
-RegionGeo-SC).
+This subsection exhibits the qualitative and quantitative comparison results with state-of-the-art optimal paths-based interactive segmentation models.
+For the sake of convenience, we refer to the proposed region-based Randers geodesic model initialized with the polygon construction method (resp.\ the simple closed contour construction method) as RegionGeo-Polygon (resp.\ RegionGeo-SC).